vivekanand1101/pagure-importer/README.md

 1. Activate the pagure tickets hook from project settings.
 2. Execute ```pgimport```.
 See Usage section
 3. Just answer what is asked.
 Check below instructions for particular source
-4. The script will make commits in your cloned bare repo: push the changes back to pagure.
+4. The script will make commits in your cloned repo: push the changes back to pagure.
+Use : ```pgimport push foobar.git```

 ## Usage